Clint Frank

 Clinton E. Frank (September 13, 1915 – July 7, 1992) was an American football player and advertising executive.
-He played halfback for Yale University, where he won both the Heisman Trophy and Maxwell Award in 1937.
+He played as a halfback for the Yale Bulldogs, where he won both the Heisman Trophy and the Maxwell Award in 1937.
 In 1954, he founded the Clinton E. Frank, Inc. advertising agency.

 Early life and football career

-Frank attended Evanston Township High School in Evanston, Illinois, where he obtained notoriety as a superb football player.
+Frank attended Evanston Township High School in Evanston, Illinois, where he became known as a superb football player.
 He then attended Lawrenceville School as a post-graduate student.

 Frank attended Yale College, where he was a member of Skull and Bones, and graduated with a degree in economics in 1938.
-In football, he was a two-time team captain and All-American, and as a senior in 1937, he won the Heisman Trophy and the Maxwell Award.
+Playing for the Yale Bulldogs football team, he was a first-team selection to the All-America Teams of 1936 and 1937, the latter being a unanimous selection.
+As a senior, he was captain of the 1937 Bulldogs, and scored three touchdowns in Yale's 19–0 victory over Brown.
+Frank won both the Heisman Trophy and Maxwell Award for the 1937 season.
 He beat out Byron "Whizzer" White for the Heisman Trophy; White later became a justice of the U.S. Supreme Court.
-Frank also received the Maxwell Award after his senior year in which he scored three touchdowns in his team`s 19–0 victory over Brown.

-Frank was drafted in the 12th round of the 1938 NFL Draft by the Detroit Lions, but he did not sign; he never played professional football.
+Frank was selected in the 12th round of the 1938 NFL draft by the Detroit Lions, but he did not sign and never played professional football.

 Frank was married to Margaret Rathje Frank, with whom he had three sons and six daughters.